Cosculluela: El Príncipe: Ghost Edition

 In 2010, Cosculluela released his first album called El Príncipe: Ghost Edition.
 This album was a review of his first album, but with 5 new tracks.
 These 5 tracks were Cuidau Au Au, Humo, Prrrum Remix ft.
 Nardo Ranks, and Another Prrrum Remix.
-They were performed with Wisin & Yandel, and the last track was De Noche y De Dia feat.
+They were performed with Wisin & Yandel, and the last track was De Noche y De Día feat.
 Yandel.

 El Niño

 El Niño comes with many romantic, hip hop and reggaeton lyrics.
 Collaborations that have been announced so far are Wisin & Yandel and Los Mafiaboyz.
 Two singles have been released so far, they are: "Blam Blam" and "Si Tú No Estás."
 The remix of "Si Tú No Estás" will feature Puerto Rican artist Farruko, Colombian sensation J Balvin and the duo Ñejo & Dalmata.

 War Kingz (2012)

 War Kingz is the name of Cosculluela's first mixtape, which came out on December 11, 2012.
 This album helped new talents within the artist's company to apply themselves within the urban environment.